bahrus/p-et-alia/README.md

 </summary>

 These "connector components" would be useless if there were no, you know, components to connect.
 It would be like blockchain without people actually engaging in trade.
-[Admittedly, the parallels with blockchain are a bit tenous, but I'm attempting to apply what I believe to be the spirit behind blockchain to the world of DOM elements, in that p-et-alia is trying to bind entities together on the web page with a passive, aloof, technology agnostic "framework"]  As such, the p-et-alia family of components want you to know that they are all very pro web component, even if they are also perfectly content gluing components together on a UI that is just a composition of components, without any central component controller.
+[Admittedly, the parallels with blockchain are a bit tenous, but I'm attempting to apply what I believe to be the spirit behind blockchain in both how it works and it's desired outcome, to the world of DOM elements, in that p-et-alia is trying to bind entities together on the web page with a passive, aloof, technology agnostic "framework", that may free us from vendor lock-in].
+As such, the p-et-alia family of components want you to know that they are all very pro web component, even if they are also perfectly content gluing components together on a UI that is just a composition of components, without any central component controller.

 Recursively, some parts of a web component may also involve gluing loosely coupled sub-components together, so these connector components could also be used there to reduce boilerplate, expensive JavaScript, especially in a setting where HTML is imported, though careful measurements will need to be made when there's something [concrete to test](https://discourse.wicg.io/t/proposal-html-modules/3309/10).